Module 1: SQL Server Overview

 - Describe how SQL Server stores data and handles transactions.

-- Create a database, including specifying options during and after database creation.
+- Create a database, including specifying options during and after database

 - Grow, shrink, or delete a database.

-- Determine the placement of database files and transaction logs for performance and fault tolerance.
+- Determine the placement of database files and transaction logs for performance

 - Optimize a database by using hardware-based RAID.